-What You Need To Know Before We Begin
+What You Need to Know Before We Begin…

 - Henna needs to sit and “cure” for 4-12 hours after mixing in order for the dye to “release” and stain your hair properly.
 It also needs to sit on your hair for 1-4 hours (I left mine on for 10), depending on the shade you want and the intensity of the colour.

 - Last thing.
-In my experience, henna doesn’t apply evenly.
+In my experience henna doesn’t apply evenly.
 If having every strand of hair the same colour is important to you, maybe henna isn’t for you.

-- 16 ounces hot/distilled water
+- 2 cups hot/distilled water

-- large bowl
+- A large glass bowl

 - 1 tsp paprika (optional)

-Here’s how I made my henna mix (the instructions were included in the henna kit I bought)
+Here’s how I made my henna mix (the instructions were included in the henna kit I bought):

 Here’s how I apply the henna onto my hair: